 Cholera occurs mainly in developing countries with inadequate sanitation and lack of clean drinking water and in areas where infrastructure may have broken down due to war or natural disasters.
-Cholera is endemic in Africa and Asia where focal outbreaks periodically occur.
-Recent outbreaks have occurred in the Horn of Africa, Democratic Republic of Congo, Yemen, Haiti (introduced after the earthquake in 2010), Dominican Republic, and Cuba.
+Cholera is endemic in Africa and Asia where focal outbreaks often occur.
+Recent outbreaks have occurred in the Horn of Africa, Democratic Republic of the Congo, Yemen, Haiti (introduced after the earthquake in 2010), Dominican Republic, and Cuba.

 Cholera is rarely reported in travelers.
 In the U.S. (where a cholera vaccine was not available from 1999 through late 2016), 42 cases (mostly imported from Haiti) were reported in 2011, and fewer than 25 cases per year have been reported since 2012.